MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

         tags:
           - '*'
     ```
 - Or on a condition.
+This flow recommend in the doc lets you run your entire workflow on every push but only release on a tag - perhaps checking event type is "tag" is similar would be more in keeping in GH Actions convention.
     ```yaml
     - name: Run GoReleaser
       uses: goreleaser/goreleaser-action@v2